ChrisChinchilla/chrischinchilla.com/CV.md

 - 2017, "Jump start responsive design" from SitePoint
 - Editing two books for Packt publishing
 - Kubernetes Whitepaper for Weave.works
-- I am working on a new tech-related book at the moment

 ### Courses